Kim Gruenenfelder: Novels

 Gruenenfelder's first published novel was A Total Waste of Makeup, followed up by Misery Loves Cabernet.
 These are part of the Charlize series, focusing on a character named Charlize Edwards who starts the series by turning thirty.
 Depicting life in Hollywood and the entertainment industry, it includes characters like eccentric actor Drew Stanton.

 Gruenenfelder then started a series about a cake pull, with There's Cake in My Future and then Keep Calm and Carry a Big Drink.
 These were her first novels focusing on three central characters per book, a trend she has continued.

 Her fifth published novel, different from the others in terms of series, is Love The Wine You're With, detailing the adventures of a group of friends who open a wine bar in Echo Park.

 Deciding not to have a second book in the wine bar series, she moved on to a series about characters in their forties.
 Describing that publishers continuously told her nobody would read books about characters in their forties, she went forward with the book anyway.
 In December 2018, Gruenenfelder released Hangovers and Hot Flashes.

 In 2016, Gruenenfelder coined the term "eciah".
 She defines it as "moment in your life when your future suddenly gets a lot brighter", according to her website eciah.com.
 She is the curator for this website, founding and creating it.
 Her personal eciah was when she found out she was pregnant with her first and only child.

 Audiobooks

+Under her married name Kim Smith, Gruenenfelder is a prolific audiobook director, specializing in celebrity reads.
+Well regarded among comedians, she directed The Jerusalem Syndrome: My Life as a Reluctant Messiah and Attempting Normal by Marc Maron, Mustache Shenanigans by Jay Chandrasekhar, Life Will Be the Death of Me: ...and You Too! by Chelsea Handler, and Dear Girls by Ali Wong.
+She has also directed audiobooks for dozens of other public figures, including Tyra Banks, Jennifer Beals, Lilia Buckingham, Jaina Lee Ortiz (reading for Sonia Sotomayor), Samira Wiley, Curtis Armstrong, and Robbie Rogers.

 As Kim Gruenenfelder Smith, she directed the audiobook for Nicholas Kristof and Sheryl WuDunn's Tightrope: Americans Reaching for Hope, which was narrated by Jennifer Garner.

+Gruenenfelder directed the audiobook for Tara Westover's memoir Educated, narrated by Julia Whelan.
+The audiobook was recognized by the American Library Association for 2019 Amazing Audiobooks for Young Adults, as well as being named Audible's 2019 Best Memoir of the Year.
+Most notably, Educated received the Audie Award for Autobiography or Memoir in 2019.

+Multiple other audiobooks directed by Gruenenfelder have been nominated for Audie Awards.
+Gruenenfelder directed Marriage Be Hard by Kevin and Melissa Fredericks in 2022, which was nominated for the Audie Award for Faith-Based Fiction and Nonfiction.
+Marriage Be Hard was also nominated for an NAACP Image Award in 2023.